RuvenBaumgart/GameOfLifeSim/README.md

 # Run the Application
 ###Build
-If you have cloned or downloaded the code there should be no need to rebuild.
-If you have adjusted the code please use
+There is no target folder within this repo so you need to clone the code and do a rebuild.
+JavaFx should be available on your machine
 * *mvn clean javafx:jlink* to build.
 ###Run
-Go to the target folder and navigate over the image to the bin folder
+After you have build the project you need to move to the target folder and navigate over the image to the bin folder
 * */target/images/bin/*
 * use the following command to start the app
   * *./java -m de.creode/de.creode.App*

-you need to specify the module and the main app.
+You need to specify the module and the main app.
 So if your are changing the structure or the naming please adjust the comment.

 ### Conclusion